 The cunning employer will aim to take away almost all of your role and responsibilities without you knowing about it and then declare you redundant and pay you off with the pittance which the state allows employers to pay in cases of redundancy (i.e. a statutory redundancy payment).

-Other signs of role erosion
+How to identify signs of role erosion?

 The most obvious sign of role erosion is the company employing someone to manage you with a suspiciously similar job title and description.
 For example, if you are the Commercial Manager and report to the Managing Director, and the company has just decided to appoint a ‘Commercial Director’ who doesn’t actually sit on the board and also reports to the Managing Director, then you can guess what’s down the road for you.

 The appointment of someone above you, especially if you are in a management position, is usually a good sign that your employer is trying to remove you without a fuss (or without you realising).
 There is nothing unlawful or even apparently objectionable about employing someone to manage you, but it’s a potential warning sign that things are not looking good.